hadronized/kak-tree-sitter/docs/man/how-to-install.md

 Depending on your operating system, you should target a _release channel_ and a package manager to use.

+Additionally, completions are available for some shells.
+Feel free to visit the [completion](completions.md) document for installation.

 - [crates.io](#crates-io)

 ## crates.io